 Sending items abroad

 The recipient may then have to pay customs or VAT charges and a handling fee in the receiving country before they can claim the parcel.
-These charges will depend on the country they are sending to, the value of the item and whether it is a gift or commercial goods.
+These charges will depend on the country you are sending to, the value of the item and whether it is a gift or commercial goods.

 The UK government has also issued a notice for international postal users on gov.uk – search for "notice 143: a guide for international post users".